cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ## Static Analyzers

+The best bet is the static analyzer that you can run as part of your automated build system. cppcheck and clang meet that requirement for free options.

 ### cppcheck
 Cppcheck is free and opensource.
 It strives for 0 false positives and does a good job at it.
 Therefore all warnings should be enabled: `-enable=all`